sortsofecon/starter-hugo-academic2/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
+I'm an Assistant Professor at Xi'an Jiaotong-Liverpool University.
 My research embraces human and economic mobility.
 I have studied and worked in four countries and contributed to three research projects, two of which are funded by Horizon Europe, the EU's flagship funding program for research and innovation.
-As part of my PhD, I have tutored and taught undergraduate-level courses.
 During my leisure time, I enjoy reading and writing novels and playing billiards.
 Traveling the world and pushing the frontiers of knowledge are the coolest things I've ever understood.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/cv-us.pdf" "newtab" >}}resumé{{< /staticref >}}.